 Goulash is on of Austria's comfort foods and is a staple dish in any Viennese coffehouse as well as rustic Gasthaus.
 This is my favorite goulash recipe - Enjoy.

 Also known as "Emporers Trifle" this dish is a true staple in Viennese cuisine and can not only be served as dessert but also as a main course.
 And: It is really easy to make.

 During apricot season delight your family with traditional Austrian dumplings.
 This sweet yet savory dish can be served as a main course or a dessert.

 Vanillekipferl have always been my favorite christmas cookies.
 Here is my grandmother's recipe, which is easy to make and really delicious.

-Did you know that the "real" Wiener Schnitzel is made from veal and served with parsley potatoes, rice, or potato salad?
+Did you know that the "real" Wiener Schnitzel is made from veal and served with parsley potatoes or potato & cucumber salad?

 This great spread is served in typical Heurigen wine taverns throughout Austria's wine growing regions and is served best on pumpernickel or rye bread.